* Palestinians due to request non-member status this month

 would support efforts by the Palestinians to secure a diplomatic

-upgrade at the United Nations, a decision likely to boost
+upgrade at the United Nations in a quest for greater

-Frustrated that their bid for full U.N. membership last year
+Frustrated that their bid for full U.N. membership failed in

 Palestinians have launched a watered-down bid for recognition as